-If you’re planning on buying a Listed Building there are a few factors you’ll need to consider.
+If you’re planning on buying a Listed Building there are a few factors you’ll need to consider before making the commitment.

-The fact that your property is listed means it has special historical or architectural features of local or even national importance.
-Conservation is a major consideration, so you can expect to jump through a few hoops when it comes to any alteration or repair work.
+A listed property means that the building has special historical or architectural features of local or even national importance.
+The conservation of these buildings is a major priority, so you’ll have to jump through a few hoops when it comes to any alteration or repair work.

 For many, the attraction of owning a unique property steeped in history outweighs the extra building restrictions.
-From Listed Building Consent to what to look for in a listed property survey, Compare My Move explore all you need to know about buying a listed home.
+However, it’s something that needs to be carefully considered before buying.
+From Listed Building Consent to what to look for in a listed property survey, Compare My Move explore all you need to know about buying a listed building.

-A listed property is a building, object or structure that is considered to be of national importance in terms of architectural and or historic interest.
-They are included on a special register, known as the List of Buildings of Special Architectural or Historic Interest.
+A listed property is a building, object or structure that is considered to be of national importance in terms of architectural and/or historic interest.
+They’re included on a special register, known as the List of Buildings of Special Architectural or Historic Interest.

 In England and Wales, properties are divided into categories to determine the impact or importance of a building as well as its structure and design.

 Grade I: A building of exceptional historical and/or architectural significance.
 This grade only applies to 2.5% of listings, most of which are not homes.

 Grade II*: These are particularly important buildings of more than special interest with historical and/or architectural significance.
 These make up approximately 5.5% of listed buildings.